NN-Bayat/Belance-sheet/README.md

 # Belance-sheet
-In this course, you'll build a balance sheet using pseudo selectors.
-You'll learn how to change the style of an element when you hover over it with your mouse, and trigger other events on your webpage.
+This project focuses on crafting an engaging balance sheet using CSS pseudo-selectors.
+You'll learn to enhance user interaction by applying hover effects and triggering custom events.
+It's a practical way to develop your styling expertise and bring interactivity to your web designs.